RobotLocomotion/drake/examples/multibody/rolling_sphere/README.md

 ```
 __Figure 1, Default configuration:__ The example creates a sphere with initial
 translational velocity in the +Wx direction and an angular velocity around the
+-Wy axis (illustrated by the two vectors labeled with the application's
--Wy axis.
-The ball will begin sliding in the +Wx direction but eventually
+corresponding parameters vx and wy, respectively).
+The ball will begin sliding
-friction will cause the ball to slow and then accelerate in the -Wx direction.
+in the +Wx direction but eventually friction will cause the ball to slow and
+then accelerate in the -Wx direction.

 __Contact models__